1TheCrazy/InputSimulatorPro/README.md

   ```
   public void KeyUp(VirtualKeyShort keyShort)
   ```
-  Takes in a `VirtualKeyShort` representing the key you want to simulate the KeyDown input for.
+  Takes in a `VirtualKeyShort` representing the key you want to simulate the KeyUp input for.

   __KeyPress:__
   ```
   public void KeyPress(VirtualKeyShort keyShort)
   ```
-  Takes in a `VirtualKeyShort` reporesenting the key you want to simulate a keypress (down and up input) for.
+  Takes in a `VirtualKeyShort` representing the key you want to simulate a keypress (down and up input) for.

   __TextEntry:__
   ```
   public void TextEntry(string text)
   ```
   Takes in a `string` representing the Text you want to enter.
-The method simulates the KeyDown and KeyUp input for every char in the string and mapps it to the `VirtualKeyCode`.
+The method simulates the KeyDown and KeyUp input for every char in the string by mapping it to the corresponding `VirtualKeyCode`.

   __SimultaneousKeyPress:__